Nonye2K3/chia/CLI-Commands-Reference.md

 -k [size]: Define the size of the plot(s).
 For a list of k-sizes and creation times on various systems check out: [k-Sizes](https://github.com/Chia-Network/chia-blockchain/wiki/k-sizes)

 -n [number of plots]: The number of plots that will be made.
 Be sure you calculate both final plot and temporary plot sizes.
+These will be plotted sequentially.

 -b [memory buffer size MiB]: Define memory/RAM usage.
 Default is 2000 (2G).
 More RAM will marginally increase speed of plot creation.